Buffalo Next: Uncovering talent in a tight job market

 Opportunity youth are "sitting on the brink of greatness, and what they need is sometimes for someone to walk through that little hallway with them," McClam said.
 "And you will find it will bring more to your organization, because now it has opened your organization to areas of the community your organization has not been open to in the past."

-To that point, McClam said it's valuable to connect that new hire with a mentor within the organization, who understands a new hire's background and is "learning at the same time they're teaching, that they learn from that young person."
+To that point, McClam said it is valuable to connect that new hire with a mentor within the organization, who understands a new hire's background and is "learning at the same time they're teaching, that they learn from that young person."

 Hiring – and retaining – opportunity youth can pay dividends, he said.